Binomial options pricing model: Step 1: Create the binomial price tree

-Above is the original Cox, Ross, & Rubinstein (CRR) method; there are various other techniques for generating the lattice, such as "the equal probabilities" tree, see.
+Above is the original Cox, Ross, & Rubinstein (CRR) method; there are various other techniques for generating the lattice, such as "the equal probabilities" tree.

 The CRR method ensures that the tree is recombinant, i.e. if the underlying asset moves up and then down (u,d), the price will be the same as if it had moved down and then up (d,u)—here the two paths merge or recombine.
 This property reduces the number of tree nodes, and thus accelerates the computation of the option price.

 This property also allows the value of the underlying asset at each node to be calculated directly via formula, and does not require that the tree be built first.
 The node-value will be: